PhluantMobile/dojo_js/README.md

 This function ensures that a specialized event can be entered into our tracking system, i.e. a user navigating to a certain section of the ad.
 For assets running outside of our ad serving network, a console log message displaying the reporting name will be outputted.

+If a tracker is automatically called (i.e. not user initiated), pass in true as a second argument to prevent time tracking to automatically extend another 60 seconds.

 Example:

 ```